HEC-RAS 2D flow modeling can be used in a variety of different situations:

 To take advantage of the various 2D mesh types that GeoHECRAS provides, the software allows the user to define mesh zones within a 2D flow area, where each zone can have its own mesh type and corresponding parameters (e.g., element size, etc.).
-This allows the user to define refinement regions for areas of interest.
-For example, in a critical infrastructure area, a mesh zone could be defined and a much smaller element size used to capture the flow direction and velocities that occur during a flood event.
+This allows the user to define refinement regions for specific areas of interest.
+For example, in a critical infrastructure area, a mesh zone could be defined, and a much smaller element size used to capture the flow direction and velocities that occur during a flood event.

 2D Flow Area Breaklines

 Breaklines are used to define sudden breaks in the terrain surface and where interruptions in surface water flow will occur.
 Breaklines should be added where there is: